-- Visitors are welcomed at the Bowls, Tennis and Golf Clubs, Moura RSL and Moura Memorial Swimming Pool. - Wifi is available from the Visitor Information Centre and Banana Shire Council Customer Service Centre on Gillespie St and at the town Library on McArthur St. - How did Moura get its name?
+- Visitors are welcomed at the Bowls, Tennis and Golf Clubs, Moura RSL and Moura Memorial Swimming Pool. - Staff at the Visitor Information Centre and Banana Shire Council Customer Service Centre on Gillespie St can answer your questions and public access computers are available at the town Library on McArthur St. - How did Moura get its name?
 Early pastoralist Charles Marshall was responsible.
 He served in the British Army at Moura in Portugal, during the Peninsular Wars.
 In 1854 he made a claim on a stretch of land on the Dawson and it was finally registered in 1857. - For further information and a detailed map of Moura, get your hands on a copy of the Official Visitors Guide for Moura, available from most local businesses.